MaryamBegum/MaryamBegum/README.md

 Experienced in data modeling, relationships, and report automation.
 Creating business intelligence reports and dashboards to track KPIs and performance metrics.

+## ** 🌟 Fun Facts About Me**

+I frequently visit libraries and read books to broaden my knowledge further and because they really interest and inspire me.
+Also, I find it quite therapeutic to do art, so I often paint and sketch in my free time.
+In addition to this, I go swimming every week as I think its important to work out both your mind and body.
+Moreover, I regularly like to do puzzles and riddles as I find them mentally stimulating.